Eagle Mount: History

 The I Am Third Foundation (based on Matthew 22) and Eagle Mount were founded in 1982 by General Robert C. Mathis and his wife, Greta, retired from a 34-year career in the Air Force.
 According to the Bozeman Daily Chronicle, “The couple created more than a program for people with disabilities.
 They created kinship between anyone who deigns to get involved".

 They started in the fall of 1983 with the Eagle Mount ski program at the Bridger Bowl ski hill.
 The following summer, they added horseback riding at a local ranch.
 The next programs to be added were swimming and the Big Sky Kids camps for children with cancer.

 Eagle Mount Bozeman's campus in currently 19 acres which was donated by a local family; ten acres in the mid-1980s and an additional 9 adjacent acres in 2010.
 The campus includes administrative offices; riding arena with barn and horse paddocks; the Tim and Mary Barnard Aquatic Therapy Center built in 2008; and the gardens and grounds.

 Programs Offered

 Eagle Mount started with skiing in 1983.
 Other programs include adaptive horsemanship, aquatic therapy and adaptive swimming, Big Sky Kids oncology camps, horticultural therapy, the EMBLEM program for veterans, and parent support programs.

 Eagle Mount does alpine skiing and snowboarding at Bridger Bowl and Big Sky Resort, and Nordic skiing and snowshoeing at Bohart Ranch.
 Other programs are hosted on the Eagle Mount campus.

 Number of Participants

-While the anticipated need in the small town of Bozeman, Montana in the fall of 1982 was around twenty participants, nearly 100 people with disabilities signed up for the first winter of skiing.
-In 2014, 1,783 participants were assisted by 1,979 volunteers who spent over 30,000 hours with Eagle Mount Bozeman's programs.
+The number of participants has increased from 100 in 1982 to 1,783 in 2014.
+Almost 2,000 volunteers assisted the participants in 2014.